chadrc/simple-expression-language/Readme.md

 The types of the values do not have to be the same.

 To use like a map.
-Provide a list of key-value pairs where key is specified first followed by a semi-colon and then the value.
+Provide a list of pair objects where key is specified first followed by a semi-colon and then the value.

 ```
 [
-    first_name: "James",
-    last_name: "Smith",
-    age: 36
+    :first_name = "James", /// use a symbol key
+    "last_name" = "Smith", /// a string key
+    email = "james@example.com", /// unbound identifier automatically treated as a symbol
+    1 = 36, /// or an integer key
 ]
 ```

 If you want to include an exposed variable inside a map using the variable identifier as the key and variable value as the value.
 You may omit the value, keeping the tailing semi-colon.
+_Won't work right now, rethink design_
 ```
 [
     first_name:,